Detecting Flat Head Syndrome or Plagiocephaly

 When babies are born and spend time in a position that puts pressure on one part of their skull, this is when the condition typically develops and is known as positional plagiocephaly.

-The condition has increased dramatically since the early 1990s because this is when parents were told that putting babies on their backs to sleep would decrease the risk of .
+The condition has increased dramatically since the early 1990s because this is when parents were told that putting babies on their backs to sleep would decrease the risk of Sudden Infant Death Syndrome.
 This advice has saved thousands of babies’ lives.

 Sometimes when movement in the uterus is restricted positional plagiocephaly can develop with the baby’s head but is rarer and is usually because the mother has a multiple pregnancy or it can happen with breech babies who get wedged under their mother’s ribs.

-There is a known as and is a type of plagiocephaly.
+There is a birth defect known as craniosynostosis and is a type of plagiocephaly.
 It is when the joints between the bones of the baby’s skull close too early.
 With this condition, surgery is needed to help the brain grow properly.

 With vaginal births it is common for babies to have misshapen heads because of the pressure to them when they pass through the birth canal.
 In most cases their heads naturally correct themselves to a normally rounded shape by six weeks.
 However, if there is a flat spot on your baby’s head after six weeks of age then it is probably positional plagiocephaly.